 Why You Should Open a Savings Account for Kids

 First and foremost, the top financial advantage of a children’s savings account is the value of time.
-A small deposit invested today, and given years to grow, will far outperform a much larger investment made years down the road.
-Your child has many decades in front of him or her, and a little financial planning right now will pay off in dividends (both figuratively and literally).
+A small deposit invested today, given years to grow, will far outperform a much larger investment made years later.
+Your child has many decades before them, and a little financial planning right now will pay off in dividends (both figuratively and literally).

 Let’s say you have a children’s investment account with a moderate 7% annual percentage yield, which is quite conservative for the status of the current stock market.

 Imagine that you decided to invest only $1 a day, but you started saving and investing that money on the day your child was born.
 By the time they turn 18, you would have invested a total of $6,570 but achieved a return of $6,599 for a total future balance of $13,169.

 In contrast, if you waited until they turned five to get started, that final balance would only be $7,740.

 And it isn’t easy to play catch up.
 For instance, if you waited to start saving until your child was 15 years old, you’d have to invest $11 a day to achieve a similar outcome as investing only $1 a day from day one.

 Beyond the benefits of time and compounded earnings, opening an investing account for children offers other distinct economic benefits for parents and children.

 1. Tax Benefits When You Open a Savings Account for Kids

 There are several specific tax advantages for opening a high-interest savings account for kids.